-Finding your own style when painting with watercolours takes lots of time, experimentation, Patience and practice.
+As I’m sure you have found already, finding your own style when painting with watercolours takes lots of time, experimentation, patience and practice.

 Recently I realised that painting with watercolours could be great for making small quick pictures.
 Using them as personalised cards for Birthdays and other special occasions is a lovely idea.